memcachier/docs/heroku_articles/expressjs-memcache.md

 ```

 On the dashboard you can refresh the stats each time you request a prime.
 The
-first time you enter a number the get misses will increase, for any subsequent
+first time you enter a number, the `get misses` will increase.
+For any subsequent
-request of the same number you should get an additional get hit.
+request of the same number, you should get an additional `get hit`.

-### Cache rendered views
+### Caching rendered views

-Rendering HTML views is generally an expensive compuation and as such we should
+Rendering HTML views is generally an expensive compuation, and you should
-cache it whenever possible.
-In Express this can be easily achieved by writing a
-middleware.
-Let's add a `cacheView` middleware function to `app.js` that checks
-for a given URL (including query parameters) if the view is in the cache.
-If it
+cache rendered views whenever possible.
+In Express, you can achieve this easily with middleware.
+Let's add a `cacheView` middleware function to `app.js` that checks whether the view for a given URL (including query parameters) is in the cache.

-is, the view is sent immediately.
-If not, we wrap the send function in the
+* If it is, the view is sent immediately from the cache.
-response object to cache the rendered view and call the `next` function.
+* If not, we wrap the `send` function in the response object to cache the rendered view and call the `next` function.

 ```js
 // ...